The Russian meatball soup recipe Frikadelki is a staple of… American cuisine. I am in America and it’s a staple of my cuisine.

-- I recommend using organic ingredients or as close to it as possible
+- I recommend using organic ingredients or as close to them as possible

-- I only use Vegeta Natur (dry vegetables seasoning) but there are other similar brands out there; use whatever brand you have handy.
-I recommend use non-GMO non-MSG brands
+- I only use Vegeta Natur (dry vegetable seasoning) but there are other similar brands out there; use whatever brand you have handy.
+I recommend using non-GMO non-MSG brands

 - ½ slice of white bread, soaked in milk or water; drain the liquid after; instead of breadcrumbs.
 Do not use extra liquid if you use soaked bread.